-Obesity studies & Diabetes studies: C57BL6/J mice can be used, when put on a high fat diet these mice become obese and insulin resistant.
+Obesity studies & Diabetes studies: C57BL/6J mice can be used, when put on a high fat diet these mice become obese and insulin resistant.
 In addition, ob/ob, db/db, KKA^y mice can be used.
-The latter genetic models are all obese and insulin resistant/diabetic mice and can also be used without additional induction of high fat diet.
+The latter genetic models are all obese and insulin resistant/diabetic mice (with the disease developing from birth on chow) and can thus also be used without additional induction of high fat diet.
+MS-NASH mouse, a polygenic mouse model that develops obesity and metabolic syndrome in presence of an intact leptin pathway, might be used as well.